Undergraduate and Graduate Courses

 University of Louisville undergraduate students typically take courses at the 100 through 400 level.
 Courses numbered below the 100 level are not used in calculations of earned hours or the university grade point average.
 Courses numbered at the 100 and 200 level are primarily for freshmen and sophomores, and such courses generally contain introductory or basic material.
 Courses numbered at the 300 and 400 level are primarily for juniors and seniors, and such courses generally contain advanced undergraduate material.

 Courses at the 500-level may be open to both advanced undergraduate and graduate students.
-Courses numbered at the 600 level and above are for graduate students only.
-Undergraduate students requesting to enroll in a 500-level course for graduate credit or in a 600-level course may do so only with special permission of the instructor in the course and the unit dean, and they must be registered for at least one undergraduate course, have earned at least 60 credit hours of coursework at the undergraduate level, and have a cumulative GPA of at least 3.0.
+Courses numbered at the 600-level and above are for graduate students only.
+Undergraduate students requesting to enroll in a 500-level course for graduate credit or in a 600-level course may do so only with special permission of the instructor in the course and the dean of the student's enrollment unit, be registered for at least one undergraduate course, have earned at least 60 credit hours of coursework at the undergraduate level, and have a cumulative GPA of at least 3.0.
 A maximum of nine (9) credit hours of graduate coursework may be applied to the undergraduate degree.
 Such graduate level courses will satisfy requirements toward the undergraduate degree and therefore cannot be used for subsequent graduate credit.

 In rare cases, undergraduate students at the University of Louisville who are within six (6) semester hours of completing the baccalaureate requirements and who are enrolled in a graduate course may obtain graduate credit at the University of Louisville.
 This can only occur if the course has not been used to satisfy part of the baccalaureate requirements, and if the chair of the department involved and the unit dean approve.

 Accelerated Bachelor's/Master's Option